Large-scale Pre-training for Grounded Video Caption Generation: Experiments

 \textbf{ActivityNet-Entities and VidSTG}.
 We adapt the GROVE model for the spatio-temporal video grounding task on the ActivityNet-Entities and VidSTG datasets.
-The details are in the supplementary material.
-Tables~\ref{tab:vidstg}~and~\ref{tab:anet} show the comparison of GROVE with published results on ActivityNet-Entities and VidSTG, respectively.
-On VidSTG, GROVE achieves the best performance despite not being designed for this task.
-On ActivityNet-Entities, GROVE significantly outperforms the GVD baseline, demonstrating its effectiveness even with sparse annotations.
+The details are in appendix~\ref{sec:GROC_details}. \chg{Tables~\ref{tab:vidstg},~\ref{tab:vidstg_interrogative}~and~\ref{tab:anet} show the comparison of GROVE with published results on VidSTG and ActivityNet-Entities.
+On VidSTG declarative sentences (Table~\ref{tab:vidstg}), GROVE achieves the best performance despite not being designed for this task.
+On VidSTG interrogative sentences, (Table~\ref{tab:vidstg_interrogative}), GROVE outperforms all previous work, both when it is fine-tuned on VidSTG (\cmark), but also when it is only pre-trained on HowToGround1M pre-training set (\xmark).} On ActivityNet-Entities (Table~\ref{tab:anet}), GROVE significantly outperforms the GVD baseline, demonstrating its effectiveness even with sparse annotations.